Application Process & FAQs

 -

-Your deposit goes towards the full purchase price of AU$5,000 (unless priced otherwise).
+Your deposit goes towards the full purchase price of AU$5,000 EX GST for a full coat colour, or AU$6000 EX GST for a Merle coat.
 The remaining balance is due when you pick up your new companion, or if your puppy is flying interstate, it is due 3 business days before the flight.
 Deposits are non-refundable, however transferable to a future litter.
 Please be assured, our puppies come from top-quality bloodlines and receive the best care possible.
 From their living environment to the food they eat, we spare no expense in ensuring your Groodle is healthy, happy, well-socialised and Veterinary checked.

 -